 Disclaimer, this MESS is NOT how I normally decorate, I had all the contents of the living room, dining room and the bedroom moved, shoved, anywhere I could put it in order to do the tear down.
 And, no, it was not easy to live with, but I had a vision, or perhaps it’s really called blindness.
 It would have probably driven anyone else nuts, but since this is something that meant so much to me, I managed to overlook the chaos, but I am very glad that it is more ordered now.

-These next 2 photos are of the entry and the living room from a MLS posting of another house that was built exactly like mine just so you can get an idea of where I started.
+These next 2 photos are of the entry and the living room are NOT mine, they are from a MLS posting of another house that was built exactly like mine just so you can get an idea of where I started.

-This is what the dividing wall between the original living room and the bedroom looked like when I remodeled the wall right after I moved in so that I would be able to recess my tv and not have it stick out into the walkway.
-There were 2 lighted niches (the secetary hutch is blocking one of the niches in this photo.)
+This is what the dividing wall between the original living room and a very tiny bedroom.
+I remodeled the wall right after I moved in so that I would be able to recess my tv and not have it stick out into the walkway.
+I also added 2 lighted niches (the secetary hutch is blocking one of the niches in this photo.)

-Photo looking in the direction of the entry and windows of the old living room, now to be the dining room.
+Photo looking in the direction of the entry and windows of what was the old living room, now to be the dining room.

-Next photo shows me working from the inside the bedroom tearing out the wall leading to the new foyer and new dining room.
+Next photo shows me working from the inside the bedroom tearing out the wall leading to the new foyer and new dining room, you can see the mess it makes!

 Looking into the old dining room and the walls that will be coming down in the kitchen.
 (I had to stuff the LR furniture where the dining room furniture used to be in order to start my tear down.